fabiojmendes/blog.juzam.pro/content/posts/2025-09-05/zaprag/index.md

 - Play around with different LLM and embedding models.
 - Tune the `system_prompt`, `chunk_size`, `top_k`, and the `context_window`
-  values according to your hardware, and compare which combination deliver the most reliable results.
+  values according to your hardware, and compare which combinations deliver the most reliable results.
 - Turn the application into an agent.
-So far, the application only one-shots the model with the appropriate context.
-You can improve its results by using an agentic loop to retrieve the information.
-This can be achieved by transforming the query engine into a tool using the `QueryEngineTool` and `AgentWorkflow` classes both from LlamaIndex.
+So far, the application only performs a single‑shot call to the model with the retrieved context.
+You can improve results by using an agentic loop to retrieve information.
+This can be achieved by transforming the query engine into a tool using the `QueryEngineTool` and `AgentWorkflow` classes, both from LlamaIndex.

 ## Wrap‑up

 With a few dozen lines of parsing and LlamaIndex’s indexing/query APIs, you get a private, semantic interface to your WhatsApp history.
-This example is also not limited to WhatsApp chats, you can easily adapt to other file formats using LlamaIndex provided [parsers](https://docs.llamaindex.ai/en/stable/module_guides/loading/node_parsers/modules/).
+This example isn’t limited to WhatsApp chats; you can easily adapt it to other file formats using LlamaIndex‑provided [parsers](https://docs.llamaindex.ai/en/stable/module_guides/loading/node_parsers/modules/).
 I highly recommend checking it out.